GoGoMadii/Library-Management-System/README.md

 Author -
         Hemalatha K
         Yogesh Kumar R V        : https://github.com/yogivirat
-Checkout our Team Github        : https://github.com/Hermoine-Harry
+Checkout our Team Github        : https://github.com/Hermoine-Harry @Hermoine-Harry

 This is a Open Source Desktop Application for School/College Library developed purely from Webkits(HTML, CSS, JS) and electron js.
 MySQL is used as database.